-Below are five suggestions Michele (From Divine Mercy for Moms) and I have to improve your relationships during the next 40 days.
+Below are five suggestions to improve your relationships during the next 40 days based on the book I co-authored, The Friendship Project.

 Pray for Your Friends and Loved Ones